AOBRD to ELD: Making the Move Before Time Runs Out

 Verizon Connect makes it easy and our team of ELD experts are here to help.

 Install FMCSA-compliant ELD units (some makes such as Volvo, Mack or Hino include the hardware built-in).

 Connect the hardware, then update firmware.

-Install the ELD mobile app (or update from the AOBRD app) and connect via Bluetooth.
+Install the ELD mobile app (or update from the AOBRD app) and connect via Bluetooth or Wifi.

 By using telematics technology tied to the vehicle and following regulations, drivers can reduce three of the top five finable areas:

 This can give drivers peace of mind when driving up to a DOT roadside inspection and can get them in and out quickly—and without the potential risk of a fine.
 That will help reduce violation costs, saving money.Get a demo

 If a customer waits to the last minute to be compliant, they won’t be.

 In general, if a commercial vehicle requires a USDOT number, it also needs an ELD.